fjorgemota/jimple/README.md

 As Pimple describes, a service is an object that does something as part of a larger system.
 Examples of services: a database connection, a templating engine, or a mailer.
 Almost any global object can be a service.

 Services in Jimple (and in Pimple too!) are defined by anonymous functions that return an instance of an object.
+Note that, in Jimple, you cannot use a generator as a service, as they will be detected as parameters, so, just **pure** functions can be a service.
 Different from Pimple, however, here we need to call the method `set()` on Jimple container, as Proxies in NodeJS seems to not be stable:

 ```js
 // define some services